1j01/98/programs/jspaint/README.md

   smear it across the canvas *while it animates*!~~
   Update: This was [due to not-to-spec behavior in Chrome.](https://christianheilmann.com/2014/04/16/browser-inconsistencies-animated-gif-and-drawimage/)
   I may reimplement this in the future as I really liked this feature.
-* You can open SVG files (because browsers support SVG).
+* You can open SVG files, though only as a bitmap.
-  It's still a completely raster image editor though.
-  (And you can't choose a size to render the SVG at.
+  (And you can't choose a size for the bitmap when opening an SVG.
 It may open super large, or tiny.)
 * You can crop the image by making a selection while holding <kbd>Ctrl</kbd>
 * Keyboard shortcuts for rotation: <kbd>Ctrl+.</kbd> and <kbd>Ctrl+,</kbd> (<kbd><</kbd> and <kbd>></kbd>)
 * Rotate by any arbitrary angle in **Image > Flip/Rotate**
 * In **Image > Stretch/Skew**, you can stretch more than 500% at once
 * Zoom to an arbitrary scale in **View > Zoom > Custom...**
 * Non-contiguous fill: Replace a color in the entire image by holding <kbd>Shift</kbd> when using the fill tool
+* You can use the Text tool at any zoom level, and it previews the exact pixels that will end up on the canvas.
+* Spellcheck is available in the textbox if your browser supports it.
 * Rudimentary **multi-user** support.
   Start up a session at [jspaint.app/#session:multi-user-test](https://jspaint.app/#session:multi-user-test)